zxpsuper/qrcode-with-logos/docs/guide/options.md

 - Type: `string`
 - Default: according to content length and auto choose.

-qrcode errorCorrectionLevel, such as "M", "Q", "H"
+qrcode errorCorrectionLevel, such as "L", "M", "Q", "H"

 ### nodeQrCodeOptions.color